10 Signs Your Pinched Nerve Is Healing

 A pinched nerve can keep you from your daily routines and from participating in sports and other activities you usually enjoy.
 As you heal from a pinched nerve, you will be able to slowly reintroduce physical activities without making your pain and other symptoms worse.
 A physical therapist can also help you return comfortably to your routines while you manage and reduce the symptoms of a pinched nerve.

 Once you know what signs to look for, you likely want to know how long it takes to heal from a pinched nerve.
 While it is possible for a pinched nerve to heal on its own, more often than not, a pinched nerve will require treatment from your trusted doctor.
-A pinched nerve is typically a sign of something else going on in the body, like a herniated disc or poor posture or a recent injury.
+A pinched nerve is typically a sign of something else going on in the body, like a herniated disc, poor posture, or a recent injury.

-Determining the cause of your pinched nerve will determine the healing and recovery time for your specific symptoms.
+Determining “how long do pinched nerves last” will determine the healing and recovery time for your specific symptoms.
 A doctor will use state-of-the-art diagnostic imaging tools to get a better look at the affected area and determine what is actually causing your nerve pain.
 Your doctor may recommend a variety of treatment options to help manage your pinched nerve symptoms and support your healing and recovery.
+Having the answer to, “How long does a pinched nerve last?” can make it easier to navigate treatment with hope and positivity.

 Treatment Options for a Pinched Nerve